The effects of turbulence on galactic nuclear gas rings: Numerical Methods

 The parameter $b_{20}$ determines the degree of oblateness/prolateness while $b_{22}$ determines the degree of non-axisymmetry.
-Based on previous work by \cite{Kim2011ApJ...735L..11K}, and most recently by \cite{Gallego2017}\footnote{We note that there is a negative sign misprint in \cite{Kim2011ApJ...735L..11K} (their Equation 2) and \cite{Gallego2017} (their associated Legendre function).}, we use the parameters: $\alpha = 0.25$, $b_{20}=0.3$, $b_{22} =0.1$, $\rho_0 =40$ \msun\ pc$^{-3}$ and $r_0 = 100$ pc.
-Given these parameters, a bar with axis ratio of [1: 0.74: 0.65] is obtained for the isodensity surface that intersects points [x = 0, y = $\pm200$~pc, z = 0].
+Motivated by the previous work of \cite{Kim2011ApJ...735L..11K}, and more recently of \cite{Gallego2017}\footnote{We note that there is a negative sign misprint in \cite{Kim2011ApJ...735L..11K} (their Equation 2) and in \cite{Gallego2017} (their associated Legendre function).}, we use the parameters: $\alpha = 0.25$, $b_{20}=0.3$, $b_{22} =0.1$, $\rho_0 =40$ \msun\ pc$^{-3}$ and $r_0 = 100$ pc.
+Given these parameters, a bar with axis ratios of [1: 0.74: 0.65] is obtained for the isodensity surface that intersects points [$x$ = 0, $y$ = $\pm200$~pc, $z$ = 0].
 Enclosed masses inside $200$~pc and $1000$~pc are $10^9$ \msun\ and $7\times10^9$ \msun, respectively.